Bryce052/DATA-73200-Portfolio/1_1_getting_started/README.md

-For this first tutorial, I updated the language in the index.html.
+For this first tutorial, I updated the language and style in the index.html.